jayjunkyu/sendemailasync/README.md

 # SendEmailAsync
 This is a console app demonstration on how to design an email sending application while not being interrupted by background tasks.
 In most applications, it is critical that a user not be interrupted or delayed simply because an email is being sent.
 Some of the constraints that were considered were:

-- Simple function signature SendMessage(message or messages)
+- Concise function signature SendMessage(message or messages)
 - Email sender, recipient, subject, and boy, and date stored with status of send attempt (to keep track of which emails to resend).
 - Three attempts must be made to send a message.